 - She's Got Legs: The first indication that Rivas is attracted to Barbara, though he tries to ignore it because he's still devoted to Urania, is that he can't help noting what fine legs she has.

-- The novel draws a lot of imagery from the myth of Orpheus and Eurydice, with Rivas as Orpheus and Urania as Eurydice, and Norton Jaybush as the lord of the underworld.
+- The novel draws a lot of imagery from the myth of Orpheus and Eurydice, with Rivas as Orpheus, Urania as Eurydice, and Norton Jaybush as the lord of the underworld.

 - There are also multiple references to "Peter and the Wolf".

-- We Can Rule Together: The villain makes this offer to Rivas at the eponymous dinner, noting that they're Not So Different and could work together for their respective selfish benefit.
+- We Can Rule Together: The villain makes this offer to Rivas at the eponymous dinner, noting that they're not that different and could work together for their respective selfish benefit.
 Rivas initially dismisses the offer as "insincere, impossible, and definitely, absolutely unattractive"; after the villain has elaborated on his offer, Rivas withdraws all three objections but says that he's still not going to take it.

 - You Are Worth Hell: Discussed; at one point Rivas thinks about how he'd tell the story if he were writing a song about it, and considers that it would be suitably dramatic to end it with the redeemer failing to rescue his lost love and submitting to the cult himself just to be with her.